rixo/svelte-template-hot/README.md

 HMR is supported both with [Nollup](https://github.com/PepsRyuu/nollup) or with Rollup itself with (very experimental) [rollup-plugin-hot](https://github.com/rixo/rollup-plugin-hot).

-Nollup implements the shortest possible path from a file change to the module reload in the browser and is all in-memory.
+Nollup implements the shortest possible path from a file change to the module reloaded in the browser and is all in-memory.
 Said otherwise, it is insanely fast.
 Also, it has been around for some time so it is quite battle tested already.

-The Rollup plugin on the other hand is still little more than a proof of concept by now, but it has better sourcemap support and error reporting.
+The Rollup plugin on the other hand is still little more than a proof of concept by now, but it has better sourcemap support and error reporting (according to my own tastes at least).

-Support for both Nollup and Rollup HMR is provided by (also pretty experimental) [rollup-plugin-svelte-hot](https://github.com/rixo/rollup-plugin-svelte-hot).
+Support for both Nollup and Rollup HMR is provided by [rollup-plugin-svelte-hot](https://github.com/rixo/rollup-plugin-svelte-hot).
 Please report issues regarding HMR in [this plugin's tracker](https://github.com/rixo/rollup-plugin-svelte-hot/issues).
-Or [the current project](https://github.com/rixo/svelte-template-hot/issues) might make more sense.
+Or [this template's project](https://github.com/rixo/svelte-template-hot/issues) might make more sense.
 You be the judge.

 ### Start HMR server with Nollup